ngrok/ngrok-docs/docs/cloud-edge/modules/ip-restrictions.md

 ### IPv6

 ngrok supports IPv6 addresses for all IP rules.
-You may use stanard abbreviated notations.
+You may use standard abbreviated notations.

 ```